Nicc12/Hospital-Readmissions/README.md

 # Hospital Readmissions Analysis, Predictor, and Visualization 🏥

-Project objective: To develop a robust machine learning predictor for readmission risk among hospital patients.
+**Project objective**: To develop a robust machine learning predictor for readmission risk among hospital patients.

-Methology: I preformed an interative model selection process, comparing Multiple Logistic Regression, Random Forests, and GXBoosting utilizing multiple dataset alterations.
+**Methology**: I preformed an interative model selection process, comparing Multiple Logistic Regression, Random Forests, and GXBoosting utilizing multiple dataset alterations.

 * Performance: Accuracy was limited to  70% with the current dataset